 Milwaukee County Sheriff / AP

-John Henry Spooner, left, was found guilty Wednesday of fatally shooting his 13-year-old neighbor, Darius Simmons, whom he suspected of burglary.
-Patricia Larry, right, is pictured holding a photo of her son Darius Simmons.
+John Henry Spooner, left, was sentenced for fatally shooting his 13-year-old neighbor, Darius Simmons, whom he suspected of burglary.
+Patricia Larry, right, is pictured holding a photo of her son.

 The 76-year-old Milwaukee man who admitted shooting and killing his 13-year-old neighbor last year was sentenced to life in prison Monday.

 Milwaukee County Circuit Judge Jeffrey Wagner said John Henry Spooner wouldn't be eligible for parole, telling him, "There should never be any light in the tunnel for you."